thaisonho/csc10004---DSA-project/README.md

 Data structures and Algorithms project - Benchmarking some sort algorithms

 ## Overview
-This project is a part of CSC10004-DSA course in VNU-HCMUS, working on benchmarking run time and counting companions for some algorithms.
+This project is a part of CSC10004-DSA course in VNU-HCMUS, working on benchmarking run time and counting comparisons operations for some algorithms.

 ## Authors